All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Glucose variability: How much your glucose fluctuates throughout the day.
 Lower variability is generally better.
 High variability, even with a normal average, is associated with increased oxidative stress and cardiovascular risk.
 Standard deviation and coefficient of variation (CV) are common measures.
 A CV below 20 percent is considered stable for non-diabetics.

 Time in range: The percentage of time your glucose stays within a target range.
-For non-diabetics optimizing health, many practitioners target 70 to 120 mg/dL, with a goal of staying in range 90 percent or more of the time.
+For non-diabetics improving health, many practitioners target 70 to 120 mg/dL, with a goal of staying in range 90 percent or more of the time.

 Post-meal glucose response: How high your glucose rises after eating and how quickly it returns to baseline.
 A spike above 140 mg/dL followed by a rapid crash below baseline is a pattern worth paying attention to.